-Other Income (Expense), Net
+Other Expense, Net

-Other income (expense), net for the years ended December 31, 2021 and 2020 included interest income of \$0.1 million and \$0.7 million, respectively, resulting from interest earned on invested cash balances.
-Other income (expense), net also included \$1.0 million of realized and unrealized foreign currency transaction losses and \$1.0 million of realized and unrealized foreign currency transaction gains, respectively.
-Interest income decreased from 2020 to 2021 as a result of lower invested balances.
+Other expense, net for the years ended December 31, 2022 and 2021 included interest income of \$0.9 million and \$0.1 million, respectively, resulting from higher interest earned on our invested cash balances.
+Other expense, net also included \$1.3 million and \$1.0 million of realized and unrealized foreign currency transaction losses, respectively.
+Other expense, net for the year ended December 31, 2022 also included a loss on extinguishment of debt of \$0.6 million.